 At grassroots level triathlon is flourishing in the city, with the Brownlee Tri this year at the iconic Harewood House attracting a record entry, while the Leeds Xpress Triathlon based at The Grammar School at Leeds is also very popular for triathletes at all levels.
 Leeds and Bradford Triathlon Club is one of the biggest clubs in Yorkshire, with a strong focus on junior development.
-Hosting a round of the prestigious ITU World Triathlon Series in the city for a second time in 2017 is sure to see even more people of all ages look to take up the sport, having been inspired by the chance of seeing the best in the world show off their skills on the streets of Leeds in front of expected huge crowds and a special Yorkshire atmosphere.
+Hosting a round of the prestigious ITU World Triathlon Series in the city for a third time in 2018 is sure to see even more people of all ages look to take up the sport, having been inspired by the chance of seeing the best in the world show off their skills on the streets of Leeds in front of expected huge crowds and a special Yorkshire atmosphere.

 (Leeds start of the Yorkshire Grand Départ of the Tour de France, 2014)